These drive list-page scanning, compare ranking, and calculator interpretation.

 A secondary verification timestamp for the stored snapshot.
 It can match the latest snapshot when no separate verification pass exists.

-Official source
+Official-first source

 Manual baseline